hydrocode-de/notebook-classroom/README.md

 We will provide a [Github actions yml](https://github.com/features/actions) that will do most of the work for you automatically.
 Copy the ``workflows/main.yml`` into the ``.github/workflows`` folder of your repository.
-Alternatively, there is a [sample repository](https://github.com/mmaelicke/sample-lecture) that can be used as a template repository.
+Alternatively, you can do that by hand.
 The steps the script performs are:

 1. Convert all ``*.ipynb`` files into ``.html`` and ``.slides.html`` files into a new ``./nb`` folder.